 Wireless chat with the HM-TR-TTL modules and the Atmel AVR Microcontrollers

 Two programming languages are used in this project.
-Firstly the C language is used to program Atmel AVR microcontrollers and another is Delphi to generate a program to make a connection between two computers by their HM-TR module software wise.
+Firstly the C language is used to program Atmel AVR microcontrollers and another is Delphi to generate a program to make a connection between two computers by their HM-TR module software-wise.

 The HM-TR -232 Module

-Figure displays a HM-TR module
+Figure 1-2 displays an HM-TR module

 Description of HM-TR module

-- FSK technology, half duplex mode, robust to interference
+- FSK technology, half-duplex mode, robust to interference

 - Operation frequency can be configured and can be used in FDMA applications